tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

 'vote-time' signature aggregation while also updating the block creation and verification protocols to allow for aggregated signatures.

+### Updating IBC clients

+In order for IBC clients to function, they must be able to perform light-client verification of blocks on counterparty chains.
+Because BLS signatures are not currently part of light-clients, chains that transmit messages over IBC cannot update to using BLS signatures without their counterparties first being upgraded to parse and verify BLS.
+If chains upgrade without their counterparties first updating, they will lose the ability to interoperate with non-updated chains.

 ### Rogue key attack prevention

 Generating an aggregated signature requires guarding against what is called